PwerrrBackup/APS-Helper/README.md

 # Welcome to the APSharp
-This program is a C# rebuild of AP-DOS (built in Batch)
+This program is a C# rebuild of AP-DOS (built in Batch), a DOS-like console based software.

 APSharp written by Felixonite42